Marcinho (footballer, born 20 March 1981)

-Márcio Miranda Freitas Rocha da Silva (born 20 March 1981), commonly known as Marcinho, is a Brazilian retired footballer who played as either an attacking midfielder or a forward, and is the assistant manager of Red Bull Bragantino.
+Márcio Miranda Freitas Rocha da Silva (born 20 March 1981), commonly known as Marcinho, is a Brazilian football coach and former player who played as either an attacking midfielder or a forward.

 Club career

 Born in Campinas, Marcinho played for Corinthians, Palmeiras, Paulista and São Caetano.
 He was loaned to Kashima Antlers on 24 June 2008, and played for the Japanese squad until the end of the season.

 Marcinho signed for Atlético Paranaense on 12 January 2009.
 In January 2010 he joined Al-Ahli on loan.

 International career

 Marcinho made one and only appearance for Brazil in 3-0 win in a friendly game against Guatemala in São Paulo on 27 April 2005.